-Much of the decision-making in the United States is executed by elected officials via legislation that passes through several branches of government.
-While most are elected by popular vote, the President is elected through the electoral college and some leaders, including the President, have the authority to appoint other decision-making officials such as judges and cabinet secretaries.
-People who have the right to vote, and who choose to vote, have some influence on who gets elected.
-Voting is important and is one aspect of representation, a potential equalizer in a country in which some decisions are made via direct democracy (each individual has a vote) and others are made by representative democracy (elected representatives).
+Much of the decision-making in the United States is done by elected officials.
+People who are allowed to vote, and who choose to vote have some influence on who gets elected.
+Voting is important and is one aspect of representation, a potential equalizer in a country in which some decisions are made via direct democracy (each individual has a vote) and others are made by representative democracy (elected representatives.)

-As we will explore in this section, however, there are complicating factors that affect elections and equity.
+But as we will explore in this section, there are other factors that affect elections and equity.